Fleet Manager Manual — OneRoad

 Review driver status

 Your driver list shows each driver's current status — active, inactive, fatigue scheme, and current shift activity.
-Use this to confirm all drivers are correctly set up before their first shift.
+Confirm all drivers are correctly set up before their first shift.

 Section 6